-The Tri-County Humane Society (TCHS) operates an independent nonprofit animal shelter in St. Cloud, MN.
-The Society has been providing quality services to the people and animals of Central Minnesota since 1974.
+Tri-County Humane Society (TCHS) operates an independent nonprofit animal shelter in St. Cloud, Minnesota.
+TCHS has been providing quality services to the people and animals of Central Minnesota since 1974.

 History and Growth of TCHS

-Prior to 1974, several concerned citizens took unwanted pets into their homes, but could not keep up with the need.
+Before 1974, several concerned residents took unwanted pets into their homes, but they could not keep up with the need.

 1974 - Incorporation!

-TCHS incorporated on December 11, 1974 as a non-profit organization to care for homeless pets and to promote the humane care and treatment of animals.
+TCHS incorporated on Dec.
+11, 1974, as a nonprofit organization to care for homeless pets and to promote the humane care and treatment of animals.

 1976 - Our First Shelter